| Antarctica Cruise

 The strip of water that comprises the Antarctic convergence is around 40km wide and it has been in existence for about 20 million years.
 It is not fixed in place, but usually stays within about half a degree of latitude (35 miles) of the average position, a broad ribbon drifting back and forth.
 During this time there has been little exchange of marine life from one side to the other.
 For instance, there are no Decapod Crustaceans (crabs, lobsters etc.) in Antarctica, despite their being found in quantity elsewhere in the world's oceans including the Arctic.

 The convergence is a complex and turbulent area.
 Sea water that has cooled dramatically around the Antarctic continent and so become heavier, starts to flow northwards along the sea bed.
 It meets deep, warmer south-flowing water from equatorial regions at the Antarctic convergence which results in an upwelling of the deep waters to the surface.
 This upwelling brings a great many dissolved nutrients with it which acts like fertiliser for the southern ocean and is the reason that the seas around Antarctica are so surprisingly productive despite the cold temperatures.

 In the early decades of the 20th century seven nations, Argentina, Australia, Chile, France, Great Britain, New Zealand, and Norway announced territorial claims to parts of Antarctica.
 In 1961 the Antarctic Treaty was signed by these nations and others and these territorial claims put aside in the interests of international cooperation in scientific research.

-A prelude to the Antarctic Treaty was the systematic exploration and scientific investigation of Antarctica properly began with the International Geophysical Year (IGY).
-July 1st 1957 to December 31st 1958.
+A prelude to the Antarctic Treaty was the systematic exploration and scientific investigation of Antarctica which properly began with the International Geophysical Year (IGY), July 1st 1957 to December 31st 1958.
 35 scientific stations were established on the Antarctic continent with another 15 on sub Antarctic islands by 12 different nations during the IGY.